pdxjohnny/smartplanteresp/README.md

     *x is the COM number to which the NodeMCU is connected.
 This can be found in Device Managers > Ports.
 Look for data entry "Silicon Labs CP210x USB to UART Bridge."
 If this is not displayed.
 Install the driver for CP210x.

+  4. Refer to WiFiManager Library section to install WiFiManager Library

 ### CP210x Driver
 The driver for CP210x may not be automatically installed when connected to a computer.
 Verify that the device driver is properly loaded in Device Manager.
 If it is not automatically installed, the driver can be found here. https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers